dotnet/BenchmarkDotNet/docs/guide/NuGet.md

 * `BenchmarkDotNet`: an ultimate package that depends on `BenchmarkDotNet.Core` and `BenchmarkDotNet.Toolchains.Roslyn`: provides the `BenchmarkRunner`.
 In 99% of situations, you should start with this package.
 * `BenchmarkDotNet.Diagnostics.Windows`: an additional optional package that provides a set of Windows diagnosers.

-## Private feed
+## Nightly NuGet feed

-If you want to check the develop version of the BenchmarkDotNet NuGet packages, add the following line in the `<packageSources>` section of your `NuGet.congig`:
+If you want to check the develop version of the BenchmarkDotNet NuGet packages, add the following line in the `<packageSources>` section of your `NuGet.config`:
 ```xml
 <add key="appveyor-bdn" value="https://ci.appveyor.com/nuget/benchmarkdotnet" />
 ```